Computer Vision Applications Examples Across Different Industries

 Computer Vision applications in Transportation

-While talking about Computer Vision, it is impossible to avoid the transportation category as it is the field where its applications became the most famous.
+While talking about Computer Vision, it is impossible to avoid the transportation category as it is the field where its applications have become the most famous.

 Self-driving cars